c19witness/uk-covid19-inquiry/2023-11-02_module-2/2_Sir_Christopher_Wormald.rst

 **Sir Christopher Wormald**: Yeah.

-**Lead Inquiry**: -- the Coronavirus -- or flu Bill, the possibility of school closures, washing hands and managing excess deaths.
+**Lead Inquiry**: -- the Coronavirus -- or flu Bill, the possibility of school closures, :outline:`washing hands` and managing excess deaths.
 Were those the broad heads of --

 **Sir Christopher Wormald**: Erm, plus the communications bit.
 So what the flu plan envisages --